UMass-LIDS/Tragen/README.md

 #### 3.1 Generate traffic models

-To generate a footprint descriptor traffic model and an object size distribution from your own original traces provide the original trace in a file with the following format.
+A traffic model is a three-tuple consisting of a footprint descriptor, a byte-weighted footprint descriptor, and the object size distribution.
+To generate traffic models for your own original traces provide the original trace in a file in the following format.
 Each request in the trace is comma seperated list of timestamp, object_id, and object_size.
-Now, seperate each request by a newline.
+Now, each request is on a new line.
 For example,

 ```
 1532702631,0,26624